Sai, Aomori: Government

 Sai has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Sai is part of Shimokita District which, together with the city of Mutsu, contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the city is part of Aomori 1st district of the lower house of the Diet of Japan.

 Economy

 The economy of Sai is heavily dependent on forestry and commercial fishing.
 Approximately 90% of the village area is covered by mountains and forest, of which approximately 90% is national forest.
 Some of the locally caught seafood include sea urchin roe, sea pineapple, sea cucumber, scallops, abalone, konbu and squid.
 Seasonal tourism is also an important contributor to the local economy.

 Education

-Sai has one public elementary school, one public middle school and two combined public elementary/middle schools operated by the village government.
+Sai has one public elementary school, one public middle school and one combined public elementary/middle schools operated by the village government.
 The village does not have a high school.